Krishna-Sen-Programming-World/Notes/simkl list download.md

-### Steps to Anime List drom Simkl and Save as a File:
+# Steps to Download Simkl List and Save it as a CSV File:

 #### Step 1: Go to https://simkl.com/{your_id}/anime/
 - Replace `{your_id}` with your actual Simkl user ID.